-God has given a gift to everyone with amazing talents; few of us can identify at the right time & right age.
+God has given everyone a gift with unique talents; few of us can identify at the right time & right age.
 A very few people have this skillset with this mystical talent since their childhood.
-Despite the fact that Ishwar Sharma, has struggled from birth with ADHD (Attention-Deficit/Hyperactivity Disorder) because of which he was never able to sit still and self-control his body initially.
+Although Ishwar Sharma has struggled from birth with ADHD (Attention-Deficit/Hyperactivity Disorder), he was never able to sit still and self-control his body initially.
 But since practicing Yoga, he has found inner peace and calmness inside his mind and soul.
-And this 10-year-old yoga prodigy is now a master in Yoga and also inspiring millions to do Yoga.
+And this 10-year-old yoga prodigy is now a master in Yoga and also inspiring millions to do it.

 Yogic Life Of Ishwar Sharma

-At just the tender age of four, Ishwar has performed in more than 100 events, both national and international.
-Inspiring thousands of children and adults to commence their journey with Yoga.
+At just the tender age of four, Ishwar has performed in more than 100 national and international events.
+He is inspiring thousands of children and adults to commence their journey with Yoga.
 For Ishwar, his journey is just like a competition, not to compete with others but with himself.
 He always challenges himself to practice different yoga postures to boost his skills in the art of Yoga.

 Apart from Yoga, he also can chant many ‘shlokas’ from the ‘Vedas’ and ‘Bhagavad Gita.’

 At the age of eight, this Indian-origin child prodigy is the UK National yoga champion.
-He has also been named the ‘British Indian of the Year’ (16 July 2018) for his accomplishments in the field of Yoga.
+He has also been named the ‘British Indian of the Year‘ (16 July 2018) for his accomplishments in Yoga.
 Sharma has won a string of medals in both individual and artistic Yoga lately, a gold medal representing Great Britain at the World Student Games 2018 in Winnipeg, Canada.

 Speaking to BBC, Ishwar(British Indian of the Year) told about the Event, “I am honored to have been selected for these Global Child Prodigy Awards from 15,000 applicants from 45 countries.
 For which I strongly believe that Yoga is very important for physical and mental health,” said Sharma.
 Who received his Certificate of Achievement at a special event attended by Nobel Laureate Kailash Satyarthi, Dr. Kiran Bedi, and Lieutenant Governor of Puducherry in New Delhi earlier this month.